isaacnmm/pestpolicy-hugo2XX/content/posts/best-stain-for-red-oak-floors/index.md

 It'll also protect your [playsets and swingsets](https://pestpolicy.com/best-stain-for-swing-set/)from rain, dangerous snow, high humidity, hail, and harsh winds.
 Apart from adding great decorative value to your wood, the stain is fast drying, and you will be surprised at how quick and fast you can apply it on your surface.
 Apart from staining, the marker can also be used to prepare, maintain, repair, and clean wooden surfaces.

-Pros:
-- Great quality
-- Deep cover
-- Suitable for small surfaces
-- Good for light scratches
-- It is fast and quick
+Pros: - Great quality - Deep cover - Suitable for small surfaces - Good for light scratches - It is fast and quick

-Cons:
-- Not suitable for deep scratches
-- Can not be used on big wooden surfaces
+Cons: - Not suitable for deep scratches - Can not be used on big wooden surfaces

+> See Also: > Staining your Pressure Treated Wood

 ###  [4.
 Rust-Oleum 211723H, Oil-Base Stain](https://www.amazon.com/dp/B000C017NW/?tag=p-policy-20)